MariaLBovin/gridpainter_3/README.md

 #### Game Objective
 The objective of the game is to color a 15 x 15 grid as per the given picture.
 Each player will have a specific area of the grid assigned to them, and they will have to paint the cells of the grid in their assigned color to match the picture as accurately as possible.
 The game result will display the accuracy of each player's colored cells in percentage.

+#### Group Chat

+During the game, players can use a group chat to communicate with each other.
+The chat is accessible from the game interface and can be used to coordinate game strategies or just chat with other players.

 ## Tech Stack